Is Your Company’s Diversity Training Making You More Biased?

 In short, when people perceive one another as members of the same in-group, racial bias—and possibly other forms of bias against groups of people—tends to melt away.
 Thus, the way to increase inclusion in the workplace is to make everyone feel like they’re part of the same team.

 Many studies support this idea, at least implicitly, and one way to create an in-group feeling among people is to establish shared goals.
 Inclusion programs can make a start by creating teams whose members matter to one another because they’re part of the same in-group, pursuing the same interests.
-Focusing on common goals, and a common identity, will be critically important for eliminating bias—both within the enterprise and in leading the way for society at large.
+Focusing on common goals and a common identity will be critically important for eliminating bias—both within the enterprise and in leading the way for society at large.

-This article originally appeared in strategy+business.
+This post also appeared in strategy+business.